Beyond Surface Similarity: Evaluating LLM-Based Test Refactorings with Structural and Semantic Awareness: Limitations of Existing Metrics

-\textbf{Test generation and Test refactoring.} We used EvoSuite~\cite{fraser2011evosuite} with DynaMOSA~\cite{panichella2017automated} to generate tests over 15 iterations per class, each with a 3-minute budget—yielding 2,205 (Defects4J) and 3,045 (SF110) compilable suites.
-Each suite was then refactored three times using GPT-4o and Mistral-Large-2407, guided by Chain-of-Thought prompts focused on readability, structure, and naming, while preserving behavior.
-We retained only successful compilable refactorings.
-Final counts appear in Table~\ref{tab:gen_refactored}; all artifacts are available in our replication package.
+\textbf{Test generation and Test refactoring.} We generated tests using EvoSuite~\cite{fraser2011evosuite} with DynaMOSA~\cite{panichella2017automated}, running 15 iterations per class with a 3-minute budget—yielding 2,205 (Defects4J) and 3,045 (SF110) compilable suites.
+Each was refactored three times using GPT-4o and Mistral-Large-2407, guided by Chain-of-Thought prompts\footnote{\url{https://anonymous.4open.science/r/CTSES-75D4/LLM-Refactored-Test-Suite/Refactored-Test-Suite-Code/gpt-scenario1-part1.py}} emphasizing readability, structure, and naming, while preserving behavior.
+Only successful compilable refactorings were retained.
+Table~\ref{tab:gen_refactored} reports final counts; all artifacts are available in our replication package.

 Table~\ref{tab:system_stats} presents system-level statistics for the refactored test suites, highlighting the scale and structure of the generated code through token and LOC distributions.